fatma-oz/SkenarioLabs_Data_Science_Task/README.md

       * 2014_assessment

+* Data preprocessing was done.

-* Data preprocessing was done by pulling from this website: https://data.world/codefordc/dc-real-property-assessment-data
+* Data pulled from this website: https://data.world/codefordc/dc-real-property-assessment-data

 * Three different regression models were used in the model development process: